clhedrick/kerberos/README.md

 However we are probably going to use sssd rather than this.
 By the time we roll this out for users, the systems should be updated to at least Centos 7.

+# TODO

+Kerberized service to create home directories, with the client being a pam module.

+pam_mkhomedir isn't useful in a Kerberized environment.